tsuru/tsuru/docs/managing/using-pools.rst

 Adding teams to a pool
 ----------------------

-Then you can youse `tsuru-admin pool-teams-add` to add teams to the pool that you've just created:
+Then you can use `tsuru-admin pool-teams-add` to add teams to the pool that you've just created:

 .. highlight:: bash